joy-ald/ResearchPortfolio/README.md

 Loss module converts the loss ratios and incorporates policy specification for different properties to determine actual dollar loss.

+##### Hurricane Wind Vulnerability

+This research focuses on modeling dollar losses in residential and commercial buildings using a simulation based approach.

+The vulnerability model developed in this study (Alduse et al, 2017), is flexible and addresses multiple building archetypes.
+For example, residential, retail, schools, warehouses, offices and hospitals can be easily modeled to obtain losses at different wind speeds, debris conditions and rainfall intensities.
+Furthermore, damage function suite can be developed (by running parallel simulations on cluster) for a variety of insured properties.

+Highlights of the model
+Available in open source (Octave) and Matlab platform.
+Based on latest research in wind induced losses - wind, rain and debris; incorporates latest findings from FEMA P58 (Seismic) in building model.
+Captures more than 25 variables of building and environment.
+Easy to edit and explore influence of primary and secondary modifiers/attributes.
+Results validated using published articles and industry data.

 ### Bridge Fatigue